ayushraj09/vibration-analysis/README.md

 streamlit run src/app.py
 ```

-2. Upload a CSV file from the MAFAULDA dataset through the web interface
+2. Upload a CSV file of vibration data from the MAFAULDA dataset or any other but it should match the number of features through the web interface
 3. View the prediction results

 ## Technical Details